delos0/intern-rag/README.md

 # Intern-RAG

-A Streamlit-based Retrieval-Augmented Generation (RAG) chatbot that helps students with internship FAQs by loading a PDF handbook, building a Chroma vector store, and querying an Ollama-powered LLM.
+A Streamlit-based Retrieval-Augmented Generation (RAG) chatbot in Turkish language that helps students with internship FAQs by loading a PDF handbook, building a Chroma vector store, and querying an Ollama-powered LLM.

 ## Features

-- **PDF ingestion** & chunking via `langchain_community`
+- **PDF ingestion** & chunking via `langchain`
 - **Chroma** vector store with Ollama embeddings
 - **Cross-encoder** reranking for top-k results
 - **Chat** UI with persistent history (via `shelve`)